 The beach may be what brings most visitors to North Myrtle Beach, but it’s just the start of the recreational offerings this coastal city has to offer.

 Whatever your outdoor interests—golf, kayaking, biking, fishing, horseback riding or watersports—you’ll find it here, and much more.

 Here are some of the ways to get outside and get a little exercise:

 North Myrtle Beach Park and Sports Complex – Along with three playgrounds, an amphitheater, picnic shelters, trails, a three-acre dog park and 10-acre meadow, you’ll find competition-worthy fields for a wide range of sports, including baseball, softball, lacrosse, soccer, quidditch and flag football.
 And that’s only half of it.
 The park also offers Segway and bike tours, a state-of-the-art wakeboarding facility, fishing, kayaking and paddleboarding on a 25-acre lake.

 Shark Wake Park – You’ve got two great choices to get wet at this attraction.
 The wake park offers two cable systems – one beginner and one advanced – to hit the water on a wakeboard, kneeboard, water skis, wakeskates or foil board.
 Obstacle Island is a large, floating playground with climbing towers, slides, monkey bars and other slippery challenges.

-Kayaking – Set off on an eco-adventure with one of North Myrtle Beach’s kayaking outfitters—J & L Kayaks, Great Escapes Kayak Expeditions and Glass Bottom Kayak Tours.
-Offerings include paddles on the Waccamaw River, sunset marsh kayak tours and guided excursions to Waites Island, an unspoiled barrier island across the inlet from Cherry Grove Beach.
+Kayaking – Set off on an eco-adventure with one of North Myrtle Beach’s kayaking outfitters—J & L Kayaks and Great Escapes Kayak Expeditions, Offerings include paddles on the Waccamaw River, sunset marsh kayak tours and guided excursions to Waites Island, an unspoiled barrier island across the inlet from Cherry Grove Beach.

 Horseback riding – If you’ve always dreamed of horseback riding on the beach, Inlet Point Plantation can turn your fantasy into a reality.
 The family-owned stables offer guided riding tours on the historic 4,000-acre plantation and the breathtaking beachfront at Waites Island.